Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Testing time integration methods

 \section{Testing time integration methods}

 The term corresponding to the flavor mixing $S_\mathrm{osc}$ is taken into account in the operator-splitting approach.
-After the time advancement of ordinary Boltzmann terms, namely advection and collision terms, the BGK term is added.
+After the time advancement of classical Boltzmann terms, namely advection and collision terms, the mixing term is added in BGK method.
 In this section, we test time integration methods and compare the results for different methods.
 Sec. \ref{sec:timemethod} describes three approaches compared in this study (explicit, semi-implicit and implicit methods), and the results are compared in Sec. \ref{sec:timetest}.